yukikongju/yukikongju.github.io/_posts/2021-04-07-math-curriculum.md

 **Concepts and Methods in Statistics**

 - Textbook: [Mathematical Statistics and Data Analysis - John Rice]
+- Textbook: [All of Statistics: A Concise Course in Statistical Inference - Springer]
 - Problems Set and Solutions:

 **Linear Regression**

-[Dennis Wackerly Textbook] is really a great read.
+[Dennis Wackerly's Mathematical Statistics Textbook] is really a great read.
 Altough it is shy of 1000 pages, the first 10 chapters (out of 16) is only a review of concepts previously seen in 'Introduction to Statistics' and in 'Introduction to Probability'

 - Textbook: [Mathematical Statistics with Applications - Dennis Wackerly]
+- Textbook: [Springer SUMS - Regression]
 - Problems Set and Solutions:

+**Statistical Learning**

+**Time Series**

 ### Differential Equations